 - Not to mention that with Junai dead offscreen, the entire Dodeka family is now gone.

 - Lady Winnamine.
 Within a year, she's exiled to a remote island with her family, has her dearly loved husband murdered by a dearly loved friend, has her beloved step-daughter elope, and her own son drowned at sea.
 Throughout it all she still puts on a brave face and does her best to keep the rest of her family safe.

 The Beka Cooper books

-Tunstall, a very dear friend to Beka from the beginning and a hitherto-unquestionably good guy, betraying her, murdering many people, and attempting to murder a four year old prince, just because if he did, he would be made prime minister in a conspiracy to overthrow the throne, thus making him noble and good enough for Sabine.
-Both weeping the entire time, he and Beka must fight, during which time he says things like "You're like a daughter to me, don't make me kill you!".
+- Tunstall, a very dear friend to Beka from the beginning and a hitherto-unquestionably good guy, betraying her, murdering many people, and attempting to murder a four year old prince, just so he could be made prime minister in a conspiracy to overthrow the throne, thus making him noble and good enough for Sabine.
+Both weeping the entire time, they must fight, during which time he says things like "You're like a daughter to me, don't make me kill you!".
 In the end, he begs for Beka to kill him, which she won't.
 She instead arrests him, taking him to his torture and execution with a torn up heart, except he never makes it because he dies of a combination of his wounds and chill on the way there.
 Completely out of left field, but beautifully written.

 Beka: Don't blame her.
 She would have married you had you asked, if she agreed to marry anyone.
 She adored you, and you betrayed her.Tunstall: And you settled the bill, or started me along the path to settling it, Cooper.
 The chill of the night and the weakness from my hurts, that finished it, but you put me on the path to your god.
 Tell her I love her and beg her forgiveness, Cooper.
 And I love you and Goodwin.
 The pair of you have always been my true sisters.